 Not Planning Enough Storage

 A good design should include tailored storage to fit the items that you use in specific areas.
 A range of storage options works well, such as open storage, cabinets, shelves, and more.
-Think about the goal of your remodel too.
-If you want a sleek finish, choose cabinets with glass doors, and keep the contents streamlined.
+Think about the goal of your remodel, too.
+If you are looking for contractors to remodel your kitchen, unitedbuildersdc.com will be the perfect choice for you.